u2re-dev/CSS-ray-tracer/README.md

-# CSS-ray-tracer
+# CSS simple ray tracer

-CSS math black hole, in Chrome Canary 137, with experimental flags... pure CSS only!
+CSS math black hole, in Chrome Canary 137, with experimental flags... **pure CSS only!**

 **Runs in browser, in runtime side!**

 ## Optimizations

 - SCSS for simplify code writing
-- JS used only for generate markup
+- JS used only for generate markup (**pixel grid**)
 - Progressive (async) markup rendering
 - Compiles into real CSS code
+- Used grid 120x120 elements

 ## What I used?